altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

-#####  Build QSPI HPS Baseline System Example Design 2.0
+#####  Build QSPI HPS Baseline System Example Design

 This section provides the instructions needed to build the HPS binaries needed to boot from QSPI in Simics.

-**Note:** To Build the HPS Baseline System Example Design 2.0 you need to have the **KAS** version 4.8.2 in your Linux build machine.
+**Note:** To Build the HPS Baseline System Example Design you need to have the **KAS** version 4.8.2 or above in your Linux build machine.
 You also need also install `python3-newt`, and `python3.10-venv` packages.
 You can do this with:

 ```bash
 $ sudo apt-get install python3-newt python3.10-venv